NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ## Installing Mamba

-> **Mamba or Conda?** <br>
-> Maybe you've worked with the Conda package manager before, and you're wondering
-> what the heck Mamba is?
-Mamba is simply put a faster implementation of Conda
-> and has quickly grown and matured to the point that we are making the switch
-> to Mamba also in this course.
-Conveniently there is almost no difference in
-> the way the two programs work on the command line.
-You simply change `conda`
-> to `mamba` and keep working as you've done before (see the exception under
-> "Configuring Conda" below).
-> This also means that if you already have conda installed you can keep using
-> it for this course, however we strongly recommend you to try out mamba in
-> order to make your environment managing more efficient.
+### Mamba or Conda?

+Maybe you've worked with the Conda package manager before, and you're wondering what Mamba is?
+Mamba is, simply put, a faster implementation of Conda.
+Mamba has quickly grown and matured to the point that we are almost explusively using it in our own daily work rather than Conda -  we are thus reflecting this wide-spread adopting in the course material as well.
+Conveniently there is almost no difference in the way the two programs work on the command line.
+You simply change `conda` to `mamba` and keep working as you've done before (see the exception under *Configuring Conda* below).
+This also means that if you already have conda installed you can keep using it for this course, however we strongly recommend you to try out mamba in order to make your environment managing more efficient.

-> You will notice that we still use the terms 'Conda environment', 'Conda
-> packages' _etc._ throughout the course and that the tutorial pages still have
-> 'Conda' in the title.
-This is because Conda is the original package manager
-> with a widely adopted terminology, and Mamba is a reimplementation of Conda.
-> We hope this is not too confusing.
+You will notice that we still use the terms *Conda environment*, *Conda packages* *etc.* throughout the course and that the tutorial pages still have *Conda* in the title.
+This is because Conda is the original package manager with a widely adopted terminology, and Mamba is a re-implementation of Conda; we hope this is not too confusing.

 ### If you already have Mamba installed